evkx/evkx.github.io/content/models/polestar/3/3_Long_Range_Dual_Motor_Performance/_index.md

 ## Battery, range, and charging

 The battery has a gross capacity of 111kWh and a net capacity of 107kWh, meaning you have a 4kWh buffer for protection.
 (3,6%).
-The battery is a Lithium-Ion battery based on [NMC technology.](../../../../technology/battery/cellchemistry/#lithium-nickel-manganese-cobalt-oxides-nmc)  The [WLTP range](../../../../guides/understandingrange/wltp) is 560 km (348 mi).
+The Lithium-Ion battery uses [NMC technology.](../../../../technology/battery/cellchemistry/#lithium-nickel-manganese-cobalt-oxides-nmc)  The [WLTP range](../../../../guides/understandingrange/wltp) is 560 km (348 mi).
 The consumption is 19,1kWh/100km for the WLTP standard test.
 For more details about the range, see real-world data and range listing on this model's [range and consumption](rangeandconsumption/) page.

 The maximum DC charging speed is 250kW.
 A full charge from 0 - 100% would take 68 minutes, while a more common scenario of 10-80% would take 32 minutes.
 If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 4% to 54% resulting in an actual charge speed including time loss on 136kW.
 Each charge session would take 24 minutes and 31 seconds.